FlagBrew/PKSM/README.md

   [trainboy2019](https://github.com/trainboy2019) and all the scripters for making PKSM-Scripts great
 * [Archit Date](https://github.com/architdate) for CoreConsole and PKHeX AutoLegalityMod
-* [Allen](https://github.com/FM1337) for the GPSS and CoreConsole's successor, CoreAPI
+* [Allen](https://github.com/FM1337) for the GPSS, CoreConsole's successor, CoreAPI and GPSS Mobile
+* [LiquidFenrir](https://github.com/LiquidFenrir) for the PoC of session stealing that led to Gen 3 support and GPSS Mobile
 * The whole [FlagBrew](https://github.com/FlagBrew) team for collaborating with us
 * [kwsch](https://github.com/kwsch) and [SciresM](https://github.com/SciresM)